 Student life at the University of North Carolina School of Law is a truly unforgettable experience.
 The UNC campus in Chapel Hill, along with Raleigh and Durham, forms the NC “Triangle.”
 The area is home to the Research Triangle Park – a region of technological growth and development on the East Coast.
 The location gives students unparalleled opportunities to experience historical and emerging cultures in the new American South.

 Whether you wish to dine at one of Chapel Hill's hundreds of exciting restaurants blending flavors from every corner of the globe, or taste traditional Southern-fried fare, Chapel Hill has something to comfort or challenge everyone's taste buds – and all at affordable prices.
 One city block on downtown Franklin Street can feature dozens of different restaurants and cuisines, such as Indian, Ethiopian, Italian, Japanese, and French dishes.
 They range from crowd-pleasing “taco trucks” to intimate, award-winning restaurants.
 Area restaurants have embraced a culture of “farm to table” food.
 Many restaurants either grow their own produce or buy their ingredients from local farmers.
 Most produce is organic and coffee shops sell ethical fair trade coffee.
 The city and area also hosts a number of microbreweries, distilleries, and wineries.
-Check out the town of Chapel Hill's visitor's dining guide for more ideas, and be sure to look at Yelp's Raleigh-Durham page for nearby options.

 Food trucks make their rounds in the Triangle.